rocket-pool/RPIPs/RPIPs/RPIP-43.md

 ### Megapool Contracts

-This specification introduces a type of smart contract called a "megapool" that SHALL serve as the target of Beacon Chain withdrawal credentials for Rocket Pool validators deposited after this RPIP is implemented.
+This specification introduces a type of smart contract called a "megapool" that SHALL serve as the target of beacon chain withdrawal credentials for Rocket Pool validators deposited after this RPIP is implemented.

-- A Node Operator SHALL be able to deploy at most one megapool contract
+- A node operator SHALL be able to deploy at most one megapool contract
     - This MAY be combined with the deposit of their first validator
 - Megapool contracts MUST be upgradable using a proxy pattern; a megapool's proxy implementation contract SHALL be called the megapool's "delegate"